mattermost/docs/source/install/cloud-changelog.md

 ## Release 2023-06-29

 ### Highlights
  - Insights has been disabled for all new instances and for existing servers that upgrade to v8.0.
-The Insights feature flag can be enabled with environment variables via `MM_FEATUREFLAGS_INSIGHTSENABLED=true`.
 See more details in [this forum post](https://forum.mattermost.com/t/proposal-to-revise-our-insights-feature-due-to-known-performance-issues/16212) on why Insights has been disabled.
  - Boards has been moved from part of the core product back to a plugin.
 If you previously had the plugin disabled, it will be disabled now, even if you enabled it as part of the core product.
 You can re-enable it from the **System Console > Plugin** settings.
 The Boards configuration, ``EnablePublicSharedBoards``, was also removed from the config and the **System Console**.
  - The Channel Export and Apps plugins are now disabled by default.